Francesco I Sforza: Early life

-Francesco Sforza was born in San Miniato, Tuscany, one of the seven illegitimate sons of the condottiero Muzio Sforza and Lucia da Torsano.
+Francesco Sforza was born in Cigoli, near San Miniato, Tuscany, one of the seven illegitimate sons of the condottiero Muzio Sforza and Lucia de Martini.
 He was the brother of Alessandro Sforza.
 He spent his childhood in Tricarico (in the modern Basilicata), the marquisate of which he was granted in 1412 by King Ladislaus of Naples.
 In 1418, he married Polissena Ruffo, a Calabrese noblewoman.

 From 1419, he fought alongside his father, soon gaining fame for being able to bend metal bars with his bare hands.
 He later proved himself to be an expert tactician and a very skilled field commander.
 After the death of his father during the War of L'Aquila, he participated in Braccio da Montone's final defeat in that campaign; he fought subsequently for the Neapolitan army and then for Pope Martin V and the Duke of Milan, Filippo Maria Visconti.
-After some successes, he fell in disgrace and was sent to the castle of Mortara as a prisoner de facto.
+After some successes, he fell in disgrace and was sent to the castle of Mortara as a prisoner.
 He regained his status after leading an expedition against Lucca.

 In 1431, after fighting again for the Papal States, he led the Milanese army against Venice; the following year the duke's daughter, Bianca Maria, was betrothed to him.
 Despite these moves, the wary Filippo Maria never ceased to be distrustful of Sforza.
 The allegiance of mercenary leaders was dependent, of course, on pay; in 1433–1435, Sforza led the Milanese attack on the Papal States, but when he conquered Ancona, in Marche, he changed sides, obtaining the title of vicar of the city directly from Pope Eugene IV.
 In 1436–39, he served variously both in Florence and Venice.

 In 1440, his fiefs in the Kingdom of Naples were occupied by King Alfonso I, and, to recover the situation, Sforza reconciled himself with Filippo Visconti.
-On 25 October 1441, in Cremona, he could finally marry Bianca Maria as part of the agreements that ended the war between Milan and Venice.
+On 25 October 1441, he could finally marry Bianca Maria in Cremona as part of the agreements that ended the war between Milan and Venice.
+(Local legend apocryphally dates the origin of the city's famed torrone nougat to the wedding festivities.)
 The following year, he allied with René of Anjou, pretender to the throne of Naples, and marched against southern Italy.
 After some initial setbacks, he defeated the Neapolitan commander Niccolò Piccinino, who had invaded his possessions in Romagna and Marche, through the help of Sigismondo Pandolfo Malatesta (who had married his daughter Polissena) and the Venetians, and could return to Milan.

 Sforza later found himself warring against Francesco Piccinino (whom he defeated at the Battle of Montolmo in 1444) and, later, the alliance of Visconti, Eugene IV, and Malatesta, who had allegedly murdered Polissena.
 With the help of Venice, Sforza was again victorious and, in exchange for abandoning the Venetians, received the title of capitano generale (commander-in-chief) of the Duchy of Milan's armies.